sukruburakcetin/mapillary-explorer/README.md

 This is a custom **ArcGIS Experience Builder widget** written in **TypeScript + React** that integrates **Mapillary street-level imagery** with an **ArcGIS web map**.

-It allows users to click a point on the map and instantly load the corresponding Mapillary panorama — complete with visual map markers, sequence tracking, and geocoded information.
+It allows users to click a point on the map and instantly load the corresponding Mapillary panorama, complete with visual map markers, sequence tracking, and geocoded information.

 ---